satijalab/panhumanpy/CONTRIBUTING.md

 # New models or breaking changes (major)
 python scripts/bump_version.py major Cassiopeia

+# Run tests that will ensure version consistency across scripts and docs
+pytest

 # Push changes and tags on git
 git diff